Matilde23T/portfolio/README.md

 ## Try it!

-You can take a look at the project through this link[Wayfinder Travel](https://wayfindertravel.netlify.app/)
+You can take a look at the project through this link: [Wayfinder Travel](https://wayfindertravel.netlify.app/)

 ## Contact me